 - $175 annual fee for lines of credit, which is a little higher than the renewal fees at other banks, and most line of credit types also require an annual review

-- 1% of the loan amount for an unsecured loan
+- 1 percent of the loan amount for an unsecured loan

-- 0.5% fee, plus any out-of-pocket costs that may be incurred, for a secured loan
+- 0.5 percent fee, plus any out-of-pocket costs that may be incurred, for a secured loan

 PNC Bank has many negative reviews online, and the reviews regarding customers’ experience center mainly on the bank’s seemingly slow system of processing payments.
 The delay often results in high or multiple overdraft fees for customers.
 While most complaints were specific to the reviewer’s experience, there were some repeated negative feedback regarding: